daboynb/playcurlNEXT/Readme.md

-If you wanna help me
+If you'd like to support me:

 <a href="https://www.buymeacoffee.com/daboynb" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-Rewrite of playcurl, work in progress.
+Rewriting of Playcurl, work in progress.

-DO NOT USE UNTIL STABLE.
+**DO NOT USE UNTIL STABLE.**

-# How to
+# How to Use

-- Flash the module
+- Flash the module.

-- Confirm when ask to install the app
+- Confirm when prompted to install the app.

-- Note, for ksu and apatch user you may need to allow notification in the app's setings and then reboot the phone to see the notification
+- Note: For KSU and Apatch users, you may need to enable notifications in the app's settings and then reboot the phone to see the notification.

-# How it works
+# How it Works
-- At every boot the fp will be pulled
+- At every boot, the fingerprint (fp) will be pulled.

-- Every 30 mins the updated fp will be downloaded
+- Every 30 minutes, the updated fingerprint will be downloaded, starting from 7:00 AM to 12:00 AM.

-# Additional
+# Additional Information

-- You can trigger the action too (action.sh) if you have magisk canary
+- You can manually trigger the action (`action.sh`) if you're using Magisk Canary.

-- You can run the script on termux too, the command is : su -c 'fp'
+- You can also run the script in Termux with the following command: su -c 'fp'

+# Why a Tasker App and Not `service.sh`

+Android kills the process while in deep sleep, so even if I set a 30-minute interval, it will be random.

+Instead, the app is precise, and since it doesn't operate during the night, it won't excessively drain the battery.